oscarpolanco/node-basics/section_text/README.md

 - Go to your terminal and run the app on the `dev` version using: `npm run dev`
 - You should see the log of the server
+- On another tab of your terminal begin the `mongoDB` process using: `sudo mongod --dbpath /path_on_your_machine/mongodb/data/db`

 Now we have the basic `express` set up for our app; we can continue creating our first endpoint.
 As we mentioned before we will work with the `creation` resource so we will create the create `user` route.